-Need some help to achieve your Cyber Essentials Accreditation?
+Need some help to achieve your Cyber Essentials Certification?

 The Cyber Essentials certification process includes a self-assessment questionnaire (SAQ) and an external vulnerability scan to check that there are no known vulnerabilities present on your network.

-Grant McGregor’s Guided CE Services further aid you in navigating the whole accreditation process to virtually guarantee you a first-time Cyber Essentials pass.
+Grant McGregor’s Guided CE Services further aid you in navigating the whole certification process to virtually guarantee you a first-time Cyber Essentials pass.
 As a multi-award-winning, Managed Security Services Provider, we add a wealth of proven security expertise to recommend best practices to you & review the most common areas of risk to provide you with a tailored Security Action Plan.

 What’s involved and what’s the cost?

-Based in Edinburgh in the Central Belt of Scotland, Grant McGregor has various Cyber Essentials services to enable you to become accredited.
+Based in Edinburgh in the Central Belt of Scotland, Grant McGregor has various Cyber Essentials services to enable you to become certified.
 We can process your DIY questionnaire only or we can walk you through the whole process to virtually guarantee you a pass.
 We can not only provide Cyber Essentials in Scotland but can provide this service anywhere in the UK.

 Cyber Essentials fees start from as little as £295+VAT but it’s best to talk to our Cyber team first to ensure the right fit of service for your needs and shape of organisation.